ignaciovi/Song-Genre-Prediction/README.md

 https://towardsdatascience.com/how-we-used-nltk-and-nlp-to-predict-a-songs-genre-from-its-lyrics-54e338ded537
 http://cs229.stanford.edu/proj2017/final-reports/5242682.pdf

-We haven't found similar project to the one that will be developer (Genre Classification of Spotify Songs using Lyrics, Audio Previews, and Album Artwork is the closest to this).
+We haven't found similar project to the one that will be developed (Genre Classification of Spotify Songs using Lyrics, Audio Previews, and Album Artwork is the closest to this).

 # Data acquisition

 The objective of this project is to predict the genre of a track based on its features.
-Features will be obtained from the Spotify Restful API
+Features will be obtained from the Spotify Restful API.

-What is an API?
-A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data [1](https://searchmicroservices.techtarget.com/definition/RESTful-API ).
+A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data [[1]](https://searchmicroservices.techtarget.com/definition/RESTful-API ).

-We will use the following URL to get the features: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/
+We will use the following endpoint to get the features: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/

-The study of the features present in this REST call is done in the section "Study of features"
+The study of the Spotify features is done in the section "Study of features".

-We know how to obtain the features, but we need the track and the artist names.
-We will first check with the Spotify Restful API if it is possible to get the genre of a track.
+Next step will be to get the tracks dataset.
+For this, we will define a number of music genres and we will get a set of X tracks for each music genre.

 First issue that we encounter here is that we can't get the genre of a track with the Spotify API, but we can get the genre of an artist.
 However, not all the songs of an artist that plays "pop" are "pop".
 We could generalise but, would it be okay to do that?